 You’ve noticed the signs.
 It looks like they’re good to go.
-Now, it’s time to choose your battle plan and enter bravely into the fray.
-We weighed up some of the different potty training approaches to help you decide what’s best for you
+Now, it’s time to choose your potty training battle plan and enter bravely into the fray.
+We weighed up some of the different potty training approaches to help you decide what’s best for you.

-Methods for when it’s time to go potty (training)
+Potty training approaches for when it’s time to go

 Methods that claim to be able to potty train children in a few days or over a weekend tend to be the strictest and most intense.

 Have a quick Google search and you’ll find any number of books that promise results in three days or less.